JTorres258/ai-driven-3d-vision-and-perceptio/README.md

 ## Background & Philosophy

-Driven by **Jorge García-Torres Fernández's** extensive background bridging Ph.D. research with production-ready Computer Vision, this project represents a fundamental transition from classical, heuristic-driven C++ CV pipelines to end-to-end Deep SLAM and multi-modal perception systems.
+This project represents a fundamental transition from classical, heuristic-driven C++ CV pipelines to end-to-end Deep SLAM and multi-modal perception systems.
 As modern edge hardware capabilities expand, offloading classical geometric formulations to learned deep representations—such as depth and flow estimators—has become critical for scalable, resilient autonomous flight.

 ## Core Modules